Following your Spouse – Geneva Edition: A Personal and Practical Relocation Guide

 France or Switzerland?
 Choosing Where to Live

 Choosing where to live was one of the first major decisions.
-Switzerland offered convenience and proximity to the UN HQ, but came with extremely high rents and a competitive housing market.
-France (Pays de Gex) offered more space, a slower pace, and better value, although daily commuting and navigating cross-border systems were considerations.
+Switzerland offered convenience and proximity to the UN HQ, but it came with extremely high rent in a competitive housing market.
+France (Pays de Gex) offered more space, a slower pace, and better value, although my wife's daily commuting and navigating cross-border systems were considerations.

-We ultimately chose France, settling in the semi-rural town of Prévessin-Moëns.
+We ultimately chose to live in France, settling in the semi-rural town of Prévessin-Moëns, 5 minutes from the Swiss border.
 It has a farm-town feel, it is minutes away from Geneva, with open land, mountain views, and quiet residential streets.
 Though rents are high everywhere, this location offered a balance of space, affordability, and community.

 Why Ferney-Voltaire and Prévessin-Moëns are popular